MushroomFleet/StableAudio25-UI/README.md

 ## Usage

-The application features a tabbed interface with two main modes:
+The application features a tabbed interface with three main modes:

 ### Text-to-Audio Generation
 1. Select the **"Text to Audio"** tab